-In 2020 the attraction runs from October 17th until October 31st.
-The layout and procedures at the event are a bit different this year, because of COVID-19.
-Like in previous years though, the attraction promises to be fun, safe and impressive!
+In 2020 the attraction ran from October 17th until October 31st.
+The layout and procedures at the event were a bit different, though, because of COVID-19.
+Like in previous years, the attraction was fun, safe and impressive!

 If you like haunted houses, be sure to check this one out!

 For the attraction’s official website, click Brinkworth Dungeon.

 Brinkworth Dungeon is a haunted house that’s located at 22260 48th Avenue in the Murrayville area of Langley.
 It’s open for the last couple of weeks or so of October each year and most of what you’ll see at the attraction has been made by hand.

 Whereas some Lower Mainland haunted houses are commercial ventures, and run as businesses, and others are simply labours of love at people’s homes, Brinkworth Dungeon is like a combination of the two.

 This scary place is at a family’s home, but, unlike most other residential Halloween attractions, it charges a set price for admission.
 That being said, the venue doesn’t really make much money – admission simply helps offset the considerable costs.

 Another thing that makes Brinkworth Dungeon unique is the fact that most of its contents are custom made.
 That includes the wax-museum-quality Chucky Doll, Frankenstein, Elvira and many of the other elements.
 In 2020, the horse skeletons in the front yard were not hand-made, but the stage coach is.
 Other than that, only a small portion of what you’ll see is commercially-made or pre-purchased even closely as-is.
 It’s impressive!

 Brinkworth Dungeon operated in 2020 from Friday, October 17th, until Saturday, October 31st.